incubyte/genbi-data-engine/README.md

 3. **View Results**:
    - See the data in a tabular format
+   - Explore automatically generated visualizations
+   - Customize charts to better represent your data
    - View the generated SQL query
-   - Export results to CSV or PDF
+   - Export results to CSV and visualizations to PNG/SVG

 ## Error Handling